magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLDepthCamera/UnityEngine.XR.MagicLeap.MLDepthCamera.md

 **Details**

-Returns a [Data](/unity-api/api/UnityEngine.XR.MagicLeap/MLDepthCamera/UnityEngine.XR.MagicLeap.MLDepthCamera.Data.md) object referencing the latest available frame data, if any.
+Returns a Data object referencing the latest available frame data, if any.

 This is a blocking call.
 API is not thread safe.

-If there are no new depth data frames for a given duration (duration determined by the system) then the API will return [MLResult.Code.Timeout](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLResult.md#enums-timeout).
+If there are no new depth data frames for a given duration (duration determined by the system) then the API will return MLResult.Code.Timeout.

-API Level 22
+API Level 29

 permissions None

-**Returns**: [MLResult.Code.InvalidParam](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLResult.md#enums-invalidparam): The camera's handle was invalid.
+**Returns**: MLResult.Code.InvalidParam: The camera's handle was invalid.

-[MLResult.Code.Ok](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLResult.md#enums-ok): Depth camera data fetched successfully.
+ MLResult.Code.Ok: Depth camera data fetched successfully.

-[MLResult.Code.Timeout](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLResult.md#enums-timeout): No frame available within time limit.
+ MLResult.Code.Timeout: No frame available within time limit.

-[MLResult.Code.UnspecifiedFailure](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLResult.md#enums-unspecifiedfailure): Failed due to internal error.
+ MLResult.Code.UnspecifiedFailure: Failed due to internal error.